IgniteUI/igniteui-docfx/en/components/stepper.md

 ---
 title: Angular Stepper Component – Ignite UI for Angular
 _description: Use the Angular Stepper component to visualize content as a process and show its progress by dividing the content into logical steps.
 Learn how to do it.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Angular Stepper component, Infragistics
+_keywords: Angular Stepper component, Angular Wizard Component, Angular Stepper Control, Angular Wizard Control, Angular UI Components, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Infragistics
 ---

 # Angular Stepper Component Overview